 I come to Holy Trinity Cathedral as Vicar from a diverse background in ministry.
-I have been a member of a diocesan staff, a curate in a large urban parish, the priest in charge of a small-town congregation, the coordinator of youth and adult education for a cathedral, a professor at Vancouver School of Theology and a member of the staff of the Anglican Church of Canada.
+I have been a member of a diocesan staff, a curate in a large urban parish, the priest in charge of a small-town congregation, the coordinator of youth and adult education for a cathedral, a professor at Vancouver School of Theology, a member of the staff of the Anglican Church of Canada and the rector of a parish in Vancouver.

 I am excited to be Vicar of Holy Trinity Cathedral.
 We are pioneering a course that will help other congregations face the challenges of Christian ministry and discipleship in the twenty-first century.
 God has given us an opportunity to do justice, to love mercy and to walk humbly with our God in the centre of New Westminster.
 Whether our neighbours know it or not, they need us to be leaven in the loaf of this downtown community.
 And with God’s grace we shall do just that.